Shoulder Pain in Senior Project Managers from Desk and Client Work

 Frequently Asked Questions (FAQ)

-• Individuals with previous hip injuries or congenital joint issues.
+• Individuals with previous hip injuries or chronic strain.

 3. What Are the Common Symptoms?